 Our team provides the veterinary and nursing experience and expertise that is needed to deliver an excellent service at an exceptional price.

-We have five surgeons, Jon, Andy, Matteo, Maciej and Bart who manage an ever expanding caseload of orthopaedic, soft tissue and spinal surgery.
+We currently have four Certificate level surgeons, Jon, Andy, Matteo and Bart who manage an ever expanding caseload of orthopaedic, soft tissue and spinal surgery.
 They take a keen interest in new developments.
 They have authored and co-authored a number of publications including original ideas in peer reviewed journals and in the wider veterinary press.

 Lorna and Emma, our ophthalmologists, welcome a wide range of surgical and medical ophthalmology cases.

-Our twelve nurses are all qualified and registered veterinary nurses (RVNs), and they are alol very experienced.
+Our thirteen nurses are all qualified and registered veterinary nurses (RVNs), and they are all very experienced.
 Several of our nurses have worked at other nationally renowned referral centres before joining us.
 We have nurses with advanced nursing diplomas, and others have further qualifications in fields including emergency and critical care, physiotherapy and anaesthesia.

 Andy Whittingham BVSc MRCVS Cert SAS